sirixdb/sirix-svelte-frontend/src/components/dbsView/README.md

 ## `Add.svelte`

 This component is the contains a button to add a database.
-When clicked, it will render the `AddDialog.svelte` component.
+When clicked, it will call `openModal` with the `AddDatabase.svelte` component.

 ## `Database.svelte`

 This component renders a tab representing a database, as well as the resources associated with that database, by way of rendering `Resources.svelte`.

-It also renders a delete button, which will render an instance of `DeleteDialog.svelte`, as well as an add button, to add additional resources to the database, by way of rendering `AddDialog.svelte`.
+It also renders a delete button, which will call `openModal` with an instance of `DeleteDialog.svelte`, as well as an add button, to add additional resources to the database, by way of calling `openModal` with an instance of `AddResource.svelte`.

 ## `Resources.svelte`